logo

 require 'json'

-require 'openssl'
+require 'net/http'

-return false unless secrets.is_a?(Array)
+return false if response.to_s.empty?

 end

-true
+JSON.parse(http_response.body)['success'] == true

 end